 During those challenging first weeks of pregnancy, it is okay just to rest more if that is what your body is asking of you.

 You will notice that you heat up quickly once you are pregnant.
 Because of that, you should use caution when exercising to be sure you do not overheat.
 Be sure to hydrate properly and not overdo it when it is hot and/or humid.
 Many women experience some breast tenderness and find they need a larger, more supportive sports bra.

-It is also advised that you wear clothing that is loose as you run while pregnant as restrictive clothing can prove less than comfortable.
+It is also advised that you wear loose clothing as you run while pregnant, as restrictive clothing can prove less than comfortable.

 As you hit your second trimester, you may find yourself getting bigger and losing your balance a bit more frequently.
 Some women choose to run more on the track at this stage in the game.
 If you are an avid trail runner, be very cognizant of your footing and try to stick to flat paths as you move along in the pregnancy.

-Although the nausea of the first trimester may go away, there are a host of new experiences that may crop up.
+Although the nausea of the first trimester may go away, a host of new experiences may crop up.
 Some women experience lower back pain if they exercise while pregnant.
 You may find yourself having to stick very close to a bathroom.

 Once your belly starts to grow and become uncomfortable, a belly band can help hold things in place (and prevent some of that uncomfortable jostling).
 These bands offer support without overkill on the pressure.

 You need to realize that you will likely have to slow things down a bit if you plan to continue running.
 Don’t focus on far or fast.
 Just keep your body moving as well, and as long as it seems to feel good for you!

 The third trimester is where things could get really interesting and uncomfortable for women trying to run through the pregnancy.
 As you can imagine, the bigger your belly gets, the harder it could get to navigate running.